apache/nuttx/configs/sama5d3-xplained/README.txt

        the warning in the section "Information Common to All Configurations" for further information.

-    3. This configuration executes out of CS0 NOR flash and can only be loaded via SAM-BA.
-The are the relevant configuration options are provided above in the section entitled "NOR FLASH Support".
+    3. This configuration executes out of NAND flash and can only be loaded via BareBox.

     4. This configuration has support for NSH built-in applications enabled.
        However, no built-in applications are selected in the base configuration.